 - Dig through publications by research firms (e.g., Statista)

 You can think of user personas like story characters: you’d give your character a name, gender, age, occupation, physical traits, foibles, problems, and so on.
-Creating a user persona works in a similar way.
+Creating a user persona works in a similar way, except you’re now using vital B2B data points like company size, employee roles, and location.
+Here’s an example:

 With user personas, it becomes easier to create a data-backed customer journey.
-Personas can help your team figure out how to boost conversions and deliver an amazing user experience.
+Personas can help your team figure out how to ensure a smooth customer lifecycle journey and deliver an amazing user experience.

 3. Identify Customer Touch Points

-Think of touchpoints as key conversion events.
-They’re the moments a prospective customer interacts with your brand.
+Touchpoints are moments a prospective customer interacts with your brand.
+Key conversion events usually happen at each touchpoint helping the user move along their customer journey.
 You can either create them yourself or rely on the touchpoints created by others.

 As mentioned above, each customer journey stage has distinct touchpoints.
 However, for the sake of brevity, the stages and their critical touchpoints, which shape customer experiences the most include: